 • Firms should include historical data, as well as projections, for any macroeconomic, regional, local, or financial market variables that are not generally available.
 Historical data for these variables can be included in a separate worksheet.

-Worksheet 1—Supervisory Baseline Scenario
+B.1—Supervisory Baseline Scenario

 This worksheet should be used to report the values of any additional variables generated for the supervisory baseline scenario.

-Worksheet 2—Supervisory Adverse Scenario
+B.2—Supervisory Adverse Scenario

 This worksheet should be used to report the values of any additional variables generated for the supervisory adverse scenario.

-Worksheet 3—Supervisory Severely Adverse Scenario
+B.3—Supervisory Severely Adverse Scenario

 This worksheet should be used to report the values of any additional variables generated for the supervisory severely adverse scenario.

-Worksheet 4—BHC Baseline Scenario
+B.4—BHC Baseline Scenario

 This worksheet should be used to report the values of the variables included in the BHC baseline scenario.

-Worksheet 5—BHC Adverse Scenario
+B.5—BHC Adverse Scenario

 This worksheet should be used to report the values of the variables included in the